 Where reference is made within this policy, to children and young people, this term is used to mean those under the age of 18.
-Any concerns raised to Local Authority will be raised to Children's Social Care.
+Any concerns will be raised to the Local Authority Children's Social Care.

-A vulnerable adult is a person of 18 years of age or older who is, or may be, in need of community care services by reason of mental or other disability, age or illness; and who is, or may be, unable to take care of him or herself, or be unable to protect him or herself against significant harm or exploitation.
+An 'adult at risk of harm' (formerly 'vulnerable adult') is a person of 18 years of age or older who is, or may be, in need of community care services by reason of mental or other disability, age or illness; and who is, or may be, unable to take care of themself, or be unable to protect him or herself against significant harm or exploitation.

-A vulnerable adult may therefore be a student who, for example:
+An adult at risk of harm may therefore be someone who, for example:

-- Is an older person who is frail due to ill health, physical disability or cognitive impairment; - · Has a learning disability, a physical disability and/or a sensory impairment; - Has mental health needs including dementia or a personality disorder; - Has a long-term illness/condition; - Misuses substances or alcohol; - Is a carer such as a family member/friend who provides personal assistance and care to adults and is subject to abuse; - Lacks the mental capacity to make particular decisions and is in need of care and support.
+- Is an older person who is frail due to ill health, physical disability or cognitive impairment; - Has a learning disability, a physical disability and/or a sensory impairment; - Has mental health needs including dementia or a personality disorder; - Has a long-term illness/condition; - Misuses substances or alcohol; - Is a carer such as a family member/friend who provides personal assistance and care to adults and is subject to abuse; - Lacks the mental capacity to make particular decisions and is in need of care and support.